Milinkovic-Savic saves Lazio as Covid chaos hangs over Serie A matches

 Issued on:

-Milan (AFP) – Sergej Milinkovic-Savic earned Lazio a point with his last-gasp leveller in Thursday's 3-3 draw with Empoli, while a coronavirus cloud hangs over Serie A after Inter Milan's match at Bologna was abandoned.
+Milan (AFP) – Sergej Milinkovic-Savic earned Lazio a point with his last-gasp leveller in Thursday's 3-3 draw with Empoli, while a coronavirus cloud hangs over Serie A after Inter Milan and Atalanta's matches were both left unplayed.

 Serb Milinkovic-Savic nodded home his second of the game in the 93rd minute of a thrilling match at the Stadio Olimpico to snatch a draw for the hosts which leaves them in eighth, six points from the Champions League places.